davidetorre92/TaGra/README.md

 # Example usage
 results = analyze_graph(
     graph, # The output of construct_graph.
     target_attributes='class',
+    pos = pos

 )

 ```
-`graph` will be analized and the a basic analysis on the graph will be performed.
+`graph` will be analized and the a basic analysis on the graph will be performed. `pos` will be used for the visualization.

 ### List of optional arguments and their default values